 Diminishing age gaps.
 Age boundaries are blurring.
 At fifty Mick Jagger had his first grandchild while Naomi Campbell became a first-time mum.
 Younger and older people are attracted to more of the same events, like literary festivals, walks, yoga and holidays.
 Age gaps no longer present barriers to shared activities or enjoyment.

 Banish loneliness.
 The fastest growing divorce rate is for couples married over thirty years (the baby boomer generation age 57–79), up almost 20% in just two decades.
 Loneliness can lead to lethargy and depression.
 Socialising is the best way out of it, and why confine yourself to friendships among contemporaries if you can open up a world of younger friendships too.

 Express your inner child.
 If you were a youth of the rocking ’60s or ’70s, and are still in good health, you are probably feeling as young and vital as ever.
 You need to find ways to channel it and energetic people to express it with.

 Share skills.
 Young people can teach you a lot of new skills especially in the technology arena, and your breadth of life experience can help them too.

-Andrea Frankenthal is the founder of Hapipod.com, an online matching site for compatible homesharers to connect and exchange time or help for affordable rooms.
+Andrea Frankenthal is the founder of Hapipod.com, a matching site for compatible homesharers to connect and exchange time or help for affordable rooms.
 Hapipod enables people of all ages and means to enhance their home lives.